persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior

-      - check the export feature on the table tab
+      - check the export and copy/paste features on the table tab

       - check that the parameters are unchanged